ara-astronomia/dbFits/README.md

 pip install pyfits
 ```

-For the GUI you should install PythonCard (only python 2.7) and execute:
+For the GUI you should install PythonCard and execute:

 ```bash
 python ${workspace}/dbFit/src/main.py